 The Department of Music has a history of incredible faculty, many of whom devoted the majority of their careers to serving the students of East Tennessee State University.
 In recognition of their outstanding teaching, research, and creative activity throughout their tenure at ETSU, the following professors have been granted Emeritus Faculty status by the university.
 This is a significant honor, and recognizes their great impact on the lives and careers of hundreds of students.

-A native of Pittsburgh, Pennsylvania, Dr. Donald Conflenti joined the ETSU Department of Music in 1962 as piano faculty.
+Dr. Donald Conflenti is a native of Pittsburgh, Pennsylvania.
+Dr. Donald Conflenti joined the ETSU Department of Music in 1962 as piano faculty.
 He retired in 2001 as head of the piano area.

 Dr. Conflenti entered the Juilliard School in New York City as a piano scholarship student when he was eighteen, and he studied with the noted teacher, Adele Marcus.
 While a student at Juilliard he performed at Heinz Hall in Pittsburgh as a winner of the Pittsburgh Concert Society auditions.